AMZGstudio/AMZGstudio/README.md

-Hi, I'm AMZG, a programmer.
+Hey there, I'm AMZG, a passionate programmer who thrives on automation!
-I like automating everything!